NickHeap2/vscode-ant/README.md

 ## Release Notes

-Parser was failing if targets had regex characters in them.
-They are now escaped before checking for a match.
+Run target was failing if a target name had brackets in but no spaces.

+## [0.4.3] - 2022-10-14
+### Fixed
+- Fixed issue targets with brackets in not being surrounded by quotes.

 ## [0.4.2] - 2022-10-14
 ### Fixed